Alan-Jowett/bdd_test/README.md

 ## License

+This BDD Expression Converter is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+**Third-Party Dependencies:**
-This BDD converter project is provided as-is for educational and research purposes.
-The TeDDy library has its own license terms - see the TeDDy repository for details.
+- **TeDDy Library**: Used under its own license terms - see the [TeDDy repository](https://github.com/MichalMrena/DecisionDiagrams) for details

+**MIT License Summary:**
+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ❗ License and copyright notice required